 Mandatory On-campus Visits

-The School of Nursing requires three campus visits for all MSN Family (Individual Across the Lifespan) Nurse Practitioner (FNP) students.
+The School of Nursing requires two campus visits for all MSN Family (Individual Across the Lifespan) Nurse Practitioner (FNP) students.
 These visits are a required component of the online FNP program and have been put in place to maintain the integrity and high quality of our online FNP program.
 If you are in the military, please contact us; otherwise please note that there are no exceptions to these required campus visits.

 On campus attendance is mandatory for: